 Each vendor needs a different type of access depending on the function they perform.
 This makes it difficult to track connections and session activity.
 In order to identify third-party users and monitor their network sessions, certain functionality must be in place.

 Traditionally, companies have turned to VPN solutions to authenticate users and provide access for sessions.
 VPNs are identity-based solutions that work well with employees and/or permanent contractors because they can access your company’s directory.
 But VPNs don’t really provide a solution for secure vendor access management.
 Your vendors’ employees are unknown and may be transient.

-To reduce the risk of cyberattack and other breaches, rules need to be defined and enforced for an ever-changing population of third-parties.
+To reduce the risk of cyberattacks and other breaches, rules need to be defined and enforced for an ever-changing population of third-parties.
 Shared logins and passwords, VPNs, and desktop sharing tools are not the answer.
-Companies must have a purpose-built vendor access management solution that ensures vendor accountability and industry compliance.
+Companies must have a purpose–built vendor access management solution that ensures vendor accountability and industry compliance.